 You can add your own tags to a story or add existing tags.
 Each tag consists of a tag name and an optional description.

-The optional description, which might be your own words or a website link is visible when a user clicks on a tag attached to the story.
+The optional description, which might be your own words or a website link is visible when a tag is clicked on:

 Tags are useful for a number of reasons:

-- They give teachers quick access to curriculum resources so writing rich learning stories takes less time.
+They give educators quick access to curriculum resources so writing rich learning stories takes less time.

-- On a teacher’s profile page you might, for example, want to see a list of the tags that have been used in that teacher’s past stories so you can see where any gaps are and develop capability in future stories.
+On an educator's profile page you might, for example, want to see a list of the tags that have been used in that educator's past stories so you can see where any gaps are and develop capability in future stories.

 Add learning tags to a story directly within the story editor.